vikash-prabhakar/vikash-prabhakar/README.md

 # Hi there, I'm Vikash Prabhakar! 👋

-I am an aspiring **Frontend Developer** passionate about crafting clean, responsive web site/apps and interactive UIs.
+I am a **Frontend Developer** passionate about crafting clean, responsive web apps and interactive UIs.
 I love leveraging modern tools like Claude AI for AI-assisted development and accelerated problem-solving.

 ---